Human Resource Management (with placement year)

 Plus minimum of:

-GCSE English and Mathematics at grade C or equivalent
+GCSE English and Mathematics at grade C or 4 (equivalents accepted).

 English language requirements:

 Minimum IELTS at 6.0 or the equivalent.

 If you do not meet the IELTS requirement, you can take a University of Bradford pre-sessional English course.
 See the Language Centre for more details.